WilliamCodeBox/embox/README.md

 # empy
-Fundamentals of Electromagnetics with Python
+Fundamentals of Electromagnetic with Python